Chicken Tortellini Recipe + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-You’ve got the intense sweet, tart flavor of sun-dried tomatoes, a rich, creamy, cheesy sauce that coats everything, and the salty, smoky flavor of bacon.
-Mmm, bacon, it really does make everything better.
+You’ve got the intensely sweet, tart flavor of sun-dried tomatoes, a rich, creamy, cheesy sauce that coats everything, and the salty, smoky flavor of bacon.

 All of those ingredients are cooked together with fresh baby spinach, chicken thighs with crispy skin, and cheese tortellini for a one pot dinner that the entire family will love.